odipar/spread/README.md

 So SPREAD kinda acts like a spreadsheet.
 That's because spreadsheets also re-use the previous states of a workbook to optimally recalculate the next.

-Unlike SPREAD however, spreadsheets are incapable to keep all their versions around.
+Unlike SPREAD however, spreadsheets are incapable of keeping all their versions around.
 And typically, Excel plug-ins completely destroy the (otherwise) purely functional nature of spreadsheets.
 In contrast, SPREAD only permits referentially transparent functions as primitives.

 So can SPREAD be used as a drop-in Excel replacement?